 I’ve been a Type-1 Diabetic for over 40 years.
 But I haven’t required any insulin since 2016 when I received a Pancreatic Islet Transplant in a City of Hope Clinical Trial.
 This is the story of my personal miracle and how it changed my life.

 My name is Roger Sparks, and I’ve been a City of Hope transplant patient since 2015.
 One of the true joys in my life is talking about what it’s like to be a patient at City of Hope, and how they’ve changed my life in ways I could have never imagined.

-I’m in a Clinical Trial for Type-1 Diabetes under the direction of Dr. Fouad Kandeel at City of Hope.
+I’m was part of a Clinical Trial for Type-1 Diabetes under the direction of Dr. Fouad Kandeel at City of Hope.
 In my trial pancreatic islets have been transplanted from a donor pancreas – in my case, two donor pancreases – into my liver where they now live and work just like they were part of a healthy pancreas.
-This trial required almost completely suppressing my immune system before and during the transplant, essentially destroying my T-Cells, in order to allow the transplanted islets to survive and graft in my liver.
+This trial required almost completely suppressing my immune system before and during the transplant, destroying my T-Cells, in order to allow the transplanted islets to survive and graft in my liver.
 It’s a remarkable City of Hope Clinical Trial, and I’m just another very typical example of a City of Hope patient, where hope is being delivered to people like me every day.

 The Type-1 Journey